-- If an offer looks too good to be true, it probably is. - If a contest, job, or scholarship asks you to pay money upfront, don't do it. - Be cautious about giving out personal information to individuals or organizations that you don't know and trust. - Reach out to the person, organization, or charity offline directly to verify authenticity.
+- If an offer looks too good to be true, it probably is. - If a contest, job, or scholarship asks you to pay money upfront, don't do it. - Be cautious about giving out personal information to individuals or organizations that you don't know and trust. - Reach out to the person, organization, or charity offline directly to verify authenticity using the phone number you know to be authentic.